Spriteware/neural-network/README.md

 This library was not meant for "distribution" purpose, so it may have thousand bugs and may be not working as you want. **Fork it !**

 ## Basic example
+It's simple, there are just way too much comments
 ```javascript